Wolkabout/WolkConnect-Java/readme.md

 # WolkConnect

-First version of the connector library written in Java for WolkAbout Smart IoT Cloud.
+Connector library written in Java for WolkAbout Smart IoT Cloud.
-This version publishes data via MQTT protocol to [WolkSense.com](https://wolksense.com/) WolkSense.com cloud instance.
+This version publishes data via MQTT protocol to [WolkSense.com](https://wolksense.com/) cloud instance.

+You can import it in your project using gradle or maven configurations below.

 Gradle
 ------